cmontrond/robotics-third-project/README.md

 ## Details

-The robot / drone needs to:
+The robot / drone needs to be able to:

 * Take off
 * Look for the target person